j50n/deno-proc/site/src/core/input.md

 ## Piping Between Processes

-The most common way to provide input:
+The most common way to provide input is piping output from one process directly to another.
+This creates efficient data flows without intermediate storage:

 <!-- NOT TESTED: Illustrative example -->
 ```typescript